 Automatic grade and slope controls produce a smoother asphalt pavement by using a reference point to maintain the tow point elevation.
-Differences in pavement elevation are averaged out over longer distances by use of a stringline, ski or sensor for reference Grade references can be used alone on either side of the paver, or on both sides.
-One type can be used on one side (e.g. stringline) and one on another (e.g. ski).
-Ultrasonic and laser technology is widely applied.
+Differences in pavement elevation are averaged out over longer distances by use of a stringline, ski, or sensor for reference Grade references can be used alone on either side of the paver, or on both sides.
+One type can be used on one side (e.g., stringline) and another type on the other side (e.g., ski).
+Ultrasonic and laser technology is widely applied for grade and slope control..

 Stringlines are no longer typically used.
-Laser and sonic controls are the norm and the use of GPS technology is rapidly becoming commonplace on larger projects.
+Laser and sonic controls are the norm, and the use of GPS technology is rapidly becoming commonplace on larger projects.